Paorakh/workfile/README.md

 __We go on a shopping with a shopping list.__ Workfile starts with something as simple as a text file where you simply remember and list down the things you want to do.
 __Workfile__ is inspired by that instinct.

+## Portability
+Want to move a project file from a product to another ?
+Workfile specification can be for one of those several usecases.

 ## Demo Setup (Heroku)
 [https://workfile.herokuapp.com/](https://workfile.herokuapp.com/)